DigitalPublishingToolkit/NN09/md/10Rules.md

 surveillance are forthcoming.
 On the contrary, surveillance will likely keep on spreading, parallel to the datafication of the world.
 What was monitored at the time of Echelon was the same as it is today: everything.
-Only before, ‘everything’ was less extensive than today by several orders of magnitude.
+Only before, ‘everything’ was less extensive by several orders of magnitude.
 What *can* be put under surveillance *will* be put under surveillance, i.e. the digitized areas of life.
-These areas are subject to *Moore’s Law*, meaning that their capacities will double every 18 to 24 months.
+These areas are subject to Moore’s Law, meaning that their capacities will double every 18 to 24 months.

 The digital tailspin has only just begun.
 And it will continue to sink